 Meaning

 In the quote “I got the travel bug when I was quite young.
 My parents took me and my sisters out of school and we travelled all over Europe.
 It was an eye-opening experience and, although I love Norway, I also enjoy visiting new countries.
 I don’t get homesick.,” the emphasis is on love.
-It highlights the thought that love strengthens when nurtured while implying that trust creates long-term stability.
+It highlights the thought that love often grows out of simple everyday moments while implying that love grows when shared.

 Theme